-This likely means you’re at the iconic Schwartz’s Deli and it’s time to get your hands on some infamous Montreal Smoked meat.
+This likely means you’re at the iconic Schwartz’s Deli and it’s time to get your hands on some famous Montreal Smoked meat.

-Opened on New Years of 1928 by Reuben Schwartz, the doors to the deli are still opened and serving the masses year-round.
+Opened on New Years of 1928 by Reuben Schwartz, the doors to the deli are still open and serving the masses year-round.

 While you may have to wait in line for a table it’s definitely well worth the wait, and locals as well consider it essential for what to do in Montreal, Canada!

-If you find yourself on the main in July you’ll be smack in the middle of the International Comedy Fest, Just for Laughs which has shown from all sorts of comedians.
+If you find yourself on the main in July you’ll be smack in the middle of the International Comedy Fest, Just for Laughs which has shows from all sorts of comedians.

 From intimate hole-in-the-wall venues to catch great music acts, independent shops, locally-owned restaurants, and even market stalls throughout the summer, there is a big reason this part of the city is nicknamed the main.

-It seems to be where all the fun stuff seems to happen!
+It seems to be where all the fun stuff happens!

 Exploring cities is always full of fantastic architecture, great shopping, and food.